jehna/objective-facebook/README.md

 <script src="app.js"></script>
 ```

-And fire up your own instance of the API:
+And fire up your own instance of the SDK:
 ```javascript
 var FB = new OOFB('your_access_token_here');